Typescript-TDD/ts-auto-mock/README.md

 `

 ## Installation
-A Transormer needs to be provided at compile time.
+A Transformer needs to be provided at compile time.
 There are different ways to do it.
 [Please read the following guide to find your configuration](docs/TRANSFORMER.md)`

 ## Usage